martinellison/anglican_calendar/README.md

    required by this program.
 These can be found in the `data/final` directory.
 If you need a different calendar, see the information below to create your own.
-3. Use the `anglican_calendar` executable to create a calendar and the associated deletion file.
+3. Use the `calendar` executable to create a calendar and the associated deletion file.
 Running this executable with `--help` will describe the options.

-   The execution line will be something like `./anglican_calendar -c data/final/cofe.data -i data/cals/cofe-2019.ical -d data/cals/cofe-del-2019.ical -y 2019 -u ang-alpha`
+   The execution line will be something like `./calendar -c data/final/cofe.data -i data/cals/cofe-2019.ical -d data/cals/cofe-del-2019.ical -y 2019 -u ang-alpha`